ben-polanco/portfolio-site/user_stories.md

 - [x] Create about section icons v1
 **MVP Finished**
 - [ ] Create stars bg v1
-- [ ] Clean up the top of the map so it's outer space
+- [x] Clean up the top of the map so it's outer space
-- [ ] Add semi-transparent images to About section (maybe constellations)
+- [x] Add semi-transparent images to About section
 - [ ] Clean up the edges of the map so it ends in cliffs
 - [ ] Shooting star animation?
 - [partial] Create content card information hierarchy - ie what goes there, and how is it emphasized? what types of images? etc...